mririgoyen/hassio-addon-ser2sock/README.md

 ### Option: `port`
 The `port` option is the port you would like the serial device to be listening at.
 Remember, if you change the port, be sure it is not already in use!

+## Home Assistant Configuration
+ser2sock comes up on `local-samba`.
+When configuring a ser2sock device in Home Assistant, you will use that as your `host`.

 ### Known issues and limitations
 * You may only create a socket interface for one serial device.
 * If ser2sock has previously been running, Hass may stop communicating with the socket if ser2sock is updated or restarted.
 Restarting Hass resolves this problem.